babashka/fs/README.md

-# babashka.nio
+# babashka.fs

-File system utilities for babashka based on `java.nio`.
+File system utilities for babashka.
 This library isn't part of babashka itself yet, but will be.
 Also can be used from the JVM.

 ## Status